Contributing

 • Continue implementing actions from the UI (not all implemented).

-• A terminal UI? (for ease of debugging)
+• A Terminal UI? (for ease of debugging)

 Last updated